gradle/community/docs/cookbook/README.md

 You can extend the Cookbook by adding new recipes, updating the existing ones, or even creating whole new sections.
 Check out the [Contributor Guide](./CONTRIBUTING.md) for more information.

+## Trademark Notice

+Gradle and the Gradlephant logo (the "Gradle Marks") are registered trademarks of Gradle, Inc. and/or its subsidiaries.
+Use of the Gradle Marks the Gradle Cookbook pages is for identification purposes only and does not imply sponsorship or endorsement by Gradle, Inc.
+In the Gradle Cookbook, "Gradle" typically means "Gradle Build Tool" and does not reference Gradle Inc. and/or its subsidiaries.

+See the [Gradle Branding Guidelines](https://gradle.com/brand/) for more information about trademark usage and the approval process.

 ## References